NCHP/NSTT Working Online Policy

 This policy applies to members of the NCHP/NSTT who are working therapeutically online.

-“Anyone wishing to offer online therapy must have an appropriate qualification specifically for working in this way.”
+“Anyone wishing to offer online therapy must have an appropriate qualification for working in this way.”

 Taking on a new client online:

-Practitioners must take into account the client’s suitability for online work and the practitioner’s scope of practice considering the following aspects:
+Practitioners must consider the client’s suitability for online work and the practitioner’s scope of practice considering the following aspects:

 • Does the practitioner’s training allow for online work?

-• Confidentiality – are both therapist and client able to maintain a confidential space at all times?
+• Confidentiality – Can both therapist and client always maintain a confidential space?

 • Discussion of any legal obligations relating to data protection following appropriate advice from the Information Commissioner’s Office (ICO) and ensuring the GDPR can be followed.

-• Risk assessment regarding the client’s appropriateness for online work and the security of the conferencing applications to be used.
+• Risk assessment regarding the client’s appropriateness for online work and the security of the conferencing applications.

 • If the client is in a different country, therapists must consider legal and professional duties in the relevant context, checking with insurance and the consequences of working across national and state jurisdictions.

-• The practitioner must make the client aware that although every precaution and safety measure is being taken to ensure confidentiality and protection of data, no online system is infallible.
+• The practitioner must make the client aware that although every precaution and safety measure is being taken to ensure data confidentiality and protection, no online system is infallible.

-• When contracting with the client, it is essential to make it clear that the work you are doing together is being done in accordance with the laws of the country or state where the practitioner is located and those of the country or state where the client is located.
+• When contracting with the client, it is essential to make it clear that the work you are doing together is being done under the laws of the jurisdiction where the practitioner is located and those of the jurisdiction where the client is located.

 The Online Therapeutic Space:

-• Take into account where the webcam is situated on your computer and whether you require a separate webcam to allow maximum visibility and eye contact;
+• Consider where the webcam is situated on your computer and whether you require a separate webcam to allow maximum visibility and eye contact.

-• The practitioner must be comfortable and familiar with the platform they are working with in terms of practicalities, how it works on a particular device and any GDPR implications.
+• The practitioner must be comfortable and familiar with the platform they are working with regarding practicalities, how it works on a particular device and any GDPR implications.

 • Discuss with your client what will happen if: